Cancer Screening Program - CaSP

 CaSP has three parts

-Screening of up to 23,000 advanced or incurable cancer patients using Comprehensive Genomic Profiling (CGP) at no cost to the patient.
+Screening of up to 23,000 patients who have advanced, incurable or an earlier diagnosis of a poor prognosis cancer using Comprehensive Genomic Profiling (CGP) at no cost to the patient.

 We use genomic profiling to analyse the molecular characteristics of a patient’s tumour and we gather as much genetic and clinical information as we can to help us identify specific characteristics about the tumour.

-The genomic profiling is carried out by NATA accredited pathology laboratories at no cost to the patient.
+The genomic profiling is carried out by NATA accredited pathology laboratories.

 A team of our experts review the genomic profile of the tumour with other clinical and patient information.
-A Molecular Oncology Board (MOB) Report provides information to treating doctors, including potential trials for patients.
-A copy of the genomic profiling pathology report, is also provided to the referring clinician.
+A Molecular Oncology Board (MOB) Report provides the genomic profiling pathology report to the referring clinician, as well as potential treatments and trials for patients.

-Part 2: An Observational Cohort Study of people enrolled in CaSP
+2: An observational cohort study of people enrolled in CaSP

 CaSP does not deliver any specific intervention and is not a clinical trial.
 Its primary purpose is to make Comprehensive Genomic Profiling (CGP) more broadly available to people with an unmet need and to use that information to link people to potential clinical trials.